Ask the Experts

 A change of color usually means that the flux is reacting with something else.
 In other words, your flux is going through a chemical reaction.
 The type of fluxer, tank material & environment could be the initiators.
 I'd recommend to have the flux analyzed for contents.

 Edithel is a chemical engineer with 20 year experience in manufacturing & process development for electronic contract manufacturers in US as well as some major OEM's.
 Involved in SMT, Reflow, Wave and other assembly operations entailing conformal coating and robotics.

 I believe you are talking about the flux in the machine, or residual flux left under the BGA that was not completely cleaned off.
 If you go down into the basement of your home or apartment and examine the copper plumbing, you will see the same blue-green color on the sweated copper connections.
-This is because if OA fluxes are used and not cleaned thoroughly there is a reaction between the flux and the copper, and the resultant oxides that form are typically a blue/green color.

 O. Stadheim, Verdigis Technologies Corp.